Charlotte, Destinations, North Carolina, Travel, USA

 Stable Hand

-HEX Espresso Bar edit: now called Stable Hand made my favorite cup of coffee during my Charlotte visit (I should have returned, but wanted to give other places a try – forever a conundrum!).
-I wish we’d had time to visit their roastery, but we just couldn’t make it work with their limited hours.
+HEX Espresso Bar Edit: now called Stable Hand made my favorite cup of coffee during my Charlotte visit (I should have returned, but wanted to give other places a try – forever a conundrum!).
+I wish we’d had time to visit their roastery in Camp North End, but we just couldn’t make it work with their limited hours.
+Next time!

 Mugshots Coffee and Tea

 Mugshots Coffee and Tea is located inside a gym, which isn’t clear from Google Maps, and it makes for a… different coffee shop experience.
 Despite slow service and having to listen to the instructor shouting instructions in a spin class, the coffee was solid.
-(Update: Mugshots is now located in Belmont)
+(Update: Mugshots is now closed).

 Interior of Not Just Coffee